jamon8888/langflow/docs/docs/Settings/settings-project-general-settings.md

 - **Name** - the name of your project.
 - **Description** - the description for your project.
-Visible on the Langflow Store.
+Visible on the Hacienda Store.
 - **Endpoint name** - the custom endpoint name for your project's API endpoint.
 To use the default value, leave this field blank.